instadeepai/emmo/docs/explanations/em_algorithm_per_group_background.md

 # EM Algorithm with Group-Specific Background

-## MHC-I
+## MHC1

-EMMo implements a variant of the MHC-I deconvolution algorithm, that uses group-specific background frequencies.
+EMMo implements a variant of the MHC1 deconvolution algorithm, that uses group-specific background frequencies.
 A possible application of this variant is the removal of the peptide-MHC binding signal in order to deconvolute other signals, e.g., from TCR binding in data from multimer assays.
 In such a scenario, a position probability matrix (PPM) could be provided for each group (=allele) which is